 Actually, the network layer is responsible to transmit data from one computer to another computer in the network and the transport layer is responsible to transmit the data to the correct application process using the port number.

 The transport layer is also responsible for data segmentation.
 Data received from the upper layer is divided into small data units called segments.
 Each segment contains a source and destination port number, and also contains a sequence number.
 Port number is used to direct each data segment to the correct application.
 Sequence number helps to reassemble the data segments in the correct order to form the correct message at the receiver end.

-Transport layer is also responsible for error control used in the TCP protocol.
+The transport layer is also responsible for error control used in the TCP protocol.

 Error control means if any error occurs or any data does not arrive at the receiving end, transport layer retransmits the lost or corrupted data.
 This is done by checksum.
-Checksum is a group of bits, added to each segment by the transport layer, used to check the error at the receiving end.
+Checksum is a group of bits, added to each segment by the transport layer, and used to check the error at the receiving end.